This is a "solo" version of the popular small group workshop I offer in June!

 If you'd like to book this adventure and do not require in-field photography instruction, subtract $100 from the cost.

 A 50% +HST non-refundable payment is required to secure your adventure date, with the balance due 7 days before your adventure starts.
-Payments may be made by eTransfer, credit, or PayPal.
+Payments may be made by eTransfer, or credit.

 Can I bring my husband/wife/friend?